7IRE/ASCII-ART/README.md

 # ASCII ART
-This project allows you to generate C code for ASCII art using **24-bit BMP format** images.
+- This project allows you to generate C code for ASCII art using **24-bit BMP format** images.
 Transform your images into a fun ASCII representation effortlessly!

+- The BMP format is converted into equivalent functional block which can be copied and used in other C/C++ programs without using additional libraries .

 ---
 ## Features